 Geometry is the branch of mathematics that deals with measurements, forms, and shapes.
 It comes from the Greek words geo, which means Earth, and metron, which means measure.
 The origin of the word itself already provides a clue to what geometry is all about and that is to measure everything we can see on this planet.

-The study of geometry starts with three undefined terms: point, line, and plane.
+The geometry study starts with three undefined terms: point, line, and plane.
 Every other geometric concept is derived from these undefined terms.
-In this review, we’re going to explore the undefined and defined terms in geometry and the concepts of postulates and theorems.
+In this introduction to geometry, we will explore the undefined and defined terms in geometry and the concepts of postulates and theorems.

 Click below to go to the main reviewers: